nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

 ## Test Plans Overview

 Planning is essential to successful testing when numerous parties are involved.
-The test needs careful orchestration and for each of the actors involved to know the plan and their roles and resposibilities.
+The test needs careful orchestration and for each of the actors involved to know the plan and their roles and resposibilities within it.

-This section will outline the precursive steps, the actors involved and provide an example of a typcial Test Run.
+This section will outline the precursive setup and management steps, the actors involved and provide an example of what to expect of a typcial Test Run.

 ### Types of Test

-In the process of building a solution a supplier will be involved in several [phases of testing](https://developer.nhs.uk/apis/uec-appointments/dep_testtesting.html), at different maturity levels and environments -
+In the process of building a solution a supplier will be involved in several [phases of testing](https://developer.nhs.uk/apis/uec-appointments/dep_testtesting.html), progressing through different maturity levels and environments -

 * Like-Live (INT)
 * Provider (Production)
 * Business Go Live

 Test Plans must be adopted for testing on any of these environment.
-However, there are circumstances where testing could occur on INT in isolation, without the paraphernalia of a full Test Plan, for example, when a supplier is initially deploying and configuring their solution and testing against those already assured.
+However, there are circumstances where testing could occur on INT in isolation, without the paraphernalia of a full Test Plan.
+For example, when a supplier is initially deploying and configuring their solution and testing against other suppliers who are already deployed and assured.

 ## Roles & Responsibilities

 The actors from the numerous parties must know what is expected of them during a planned test.
 This ensures the test has the best chance of success and valuable time is not wasted through trial-and-error attempts.

 ### Actors
-There is a requirement to cover these core roles for any level of arranged test.
+There is a requirement to cover these core roles for any level of planned test.
 There may be others involved or some individuals may perform multiple roles.

 |Organisation|Expertise|Individual Role|
 |:---|:---|:---|